nickhammond/organize-dropbox-camera-uploads/README.md

 # Organize your Camera Uploads on Dropbox

 The default functionality of the Dropbox iOS application is to upload all of your photos into the 'Camera Uploads' folder.
-One you have more than a couple hundred photos in there it makes it difficult to browse through them anywhere.
+Once you have more than a couple hundred photos in there it makes it difficult to browse through them anywhere, desktop or web.
 This script simply moves your moves your files into a simple monthly folder structure for easier browsing.

 ``` shell